alex-seville/blanket/README.md

 Blanket works in a 3 step process:

 1. Loading your source files
-2. Parsing the code using [Esprima](http://esprima.org) and [node-falafel](https://github.com/substack/node-falafel), and instrumenting the file by adding code tracking lines.
+2. Parsing the code and instrumenting the file using Istanbul.
 3. Connecting to hooks in the test runner to output the coverage details after the tests have completed.

-## Grunt-blanket

-A Grunt plugin has been created to allow you to use Blanket like a "traditional" code coverage tool (creating instrumented copies of physical files, as opposed to live-instrumenting).
-The plugin runs as a standlone project and can be found [here](https://github.com/alex-seville/grunt-blanket).

 ## Compatibility and Features List